OPS-E2E-PPE/VBA-Docs/api/Project.groupcriteria.md

  If GC.Ascending = True Then

- Fields = Fields &amp; GC.Index &amp; ". " &amp; GC.FieldName &amp; " is sorted in ascending order." &amp; vbCrLf
+ Fields = Fields & GC.Index & ". " & GC.FieldName & " is sorted in ascending order." & vbCrLf

  Else

- Fields = Fields &amp; GC.Index &amp; ". " &amp; GC.FieldName &amp; " is sorted in descending order." &amp; vbCrLf
+ Fields = Fields & GC.Index & ". " & GC.FieldName & " is sorted in descending order." & vbCrLf

  End If